octave-app/octave-app-bundler/README.md

 For those who do want to bundle their own Octave.app:

-Clone the [repo](https://github.com/octave-app/octave-app-bundler), `cd` to it, and run `./bundle_octave`.
+Clone the [repo](https://github.com/octave-app/octave-app-bundler) recursively with `git clone --recursive https://github.com/octave-app/octave-app-bundler`, `cd` to it, and run `./bundle_octave`.
 The defaults will build an app using a recent version of Octave.

 `bundle_octave` does have options, but they're mainly for use in debugging `bundle_octave` itself.
 They're not recommended for users, so avoid them unless you have a specific reason to use one.
 For details on the options, see `./bundle_octave --help`.